 Popular Choices

-Elta MD is the most-commonly recommended sunscreen by dermatologists.
-It is a physical sunscreen (sits on top of skin and reflects UV rays) with a top-notch ingredient list.
-This was your top-recommended sunscreen, too!
+Elta MD (my personal pick) is the most-commonly recommended sunscreen by dermatologists.
+It's primarily a physical (sits on top of skin and reflects UV rays) that also contains some chemical ingredients, making it a bit of a hybrid.
+It has a top-notch ingredient list and came top-recommended by you, too!

 Tula is another fan favorite.
-A chemical sunscreen, it's important to apply this one before your moisturizer so it can correctly do its job!
+As a chemical sunscreen, it's important to apply this one before your moisturizer so it can correctly do its job!